michalzalobny/3d-renderer-in-c/README.md

 # 3D Renderer in C

 Building a 3D graphics renderer from scratch using the C programming language.
+Based on [Gustavo Pezzi's course](https://pikuma.com/courses/learn-3d-computer-graphics-programming)

 No GPU, or OpenGL.
 Just a C compiler and linear algebra.